 Alberta Photography Workshop in Drumheller Alberta

-- What: photography workshop with live, on location photography including a model session
+- What: Photography workshop with on location photography including a model session and night photography.

 - Max Group Size: 8